Explore

 On iOS, Zoom offers a direct integration with the built-in Calendar app

-Moderation and reporting tools
+6. Moderation and reporting tools

 Some users will try to use your video calling app with malicious intent.
-There’s no way to escape it — this is just the way the Internet works.
+There’s no way to escape it — this is the way the Internet works.
 Instead, your task here is to quickly identify such users and ban them from the video conferencing platform before they cause too much harm.
-And if you give your customers the ability to report suspicious or outright damaging behavior, they will gladly help you.
+And if you give your customers the ability to report suspicious or outright damaging behavior, they’ll gladly help you.

 A screenshot of Telegram